 The AODA was passed with the goal of implementing standards to improve accessibility across the province.
-Several laws in Ontario address accessibility, such as the Ontario Human Rights Code and the Ontario Building Code, and some requirements have existed since the 1960s.
-Since then, progress on accessibility has been made in some areas and by some organizations.
-Despite this, accessibility remains limited.
+There are other laws in Ontario that also address accessibility, including the Ontario Human Rights Code and the Ontario Building Code.
+Progress on accessibility has been made in some areas and by some organizations but, despite this, accessibility remains limited.
 People with disabilities still do not have equal access to services, employment, transportation, information or buildings that other people in Ontario enjoy.

 The purpose of the accessibility standards is to help organizations in Ontario become more accessible.
 The standards set requirements in a number of key areas and are to be reviewed at least every five years, with the possibility of new requirements being added.
 Step by step, Ontario as a whole will make accessibility widespread and commonplace.
-We as a province, as business staff and owners, consumers, and as community members, will fully benefit from the contributions, involvement and spending power of people with disabilities.
+We, as a province, as business staff and owners, consumers, and as community members, will fully benefit from the contributions, involvement and spending power of people with disabilities.